 - Ads: Informational websites are a good place for businesses to place ads where their relevant audiences will see them.
 While the side and top banners are a good place for this level of exposure, it isn’t really possible to know if a user viewed them or just looked at the rest of the page.
 If a user does something that indicates a degree of attention such as clicking on it, or viewing a video with an ad, then that is a reliable conversion.

 We all use them, and some of us contribute to them.
-Wikis are informational, but in a way that is community driven and ever changing.
-They are always benefiting from users visiting and updating the vast arrays of informational collected within its digital archives.
+Wikis are informational, but in a way that is community driven and ever-changing.
+They are always benefiting from users visiting and updating the vast arrays of information collected from its digital archives.
+Conversions:

 - Library: Wikis have two main functions.
 The first is to spread the information that it contains.
 Every time a user visits a page, that is the wiki working as intended.
 When a user decides open more than a few pages in one visit, that is a good level of conversion.